JamesOConnor/sat_giffer/README.md

 Python requirements included in requirements.txt

-Javascript needs leaflet, leaflet-draw and underscore, all available on npm
+Javascript needs leaflet, leaflet-draw and underscore, all available on npm.